 Keep a journal and write down at least one thing you are grateful for every day and then think about it and really feel the gratitude.

 7. Help others from the bottom of your heart

-Helping others from the bottom of our heart makes us feel good and the ones we have helped.
+Helping others makes us feel good, as well as the people we have helped.
 So, go out, help others and bring some warmth to your heart.
 Try carrying out a random act of kindness.

 My name is Damian Duguid and I am a confidence mindset coach.
 I work with kind hearted and warm individuals who are ready make a change in their lives.
 I work with people who want to be uplifted, live from the heart and soul and unleash their inner confidence.